Authorization services overview

 Users can manage access to their resources using the Keycloak Account Console.
 To enable this functionality, you must first enable User-Managed Access for your realm.

 This section contains a list of all resources owned by the user.
 Users can click on a resource for more details and share the resource with others.
-When there is a permission requests awaiting approval an icon is put next to the name of the resource.
+When permission requests are awaiting approval, an icon is put next to the name of the resource.
 These requests are connected to the parties (users) requesting access to a particular resource.
 Users are allowed to approve or deny these requests.
 You can do so by clicking the icon

 This section contains a list of all resources shared with the user.